Johnny Thunders

-John Anthony Genzale (July 15, 1952 – April 23, 1991), known professionally as Johnny Thunders, was an American guitarist, singer and songwriter.
-He came to prominence in the early 1970s as a member of the New York Dolls.
-He later played with the Heartbreakers and as a solo artist.
+John Anthony Genzale (July 15, 1952 – April 23, 1991), known professionally as Johnny Thunders, was an American guitarist, singer, and songwriter.
+He came to prominence in the early 1970s as a member of New York Dolls.
+He later formed the Heartbreakers and played as a solo artist.

 Early life and career

-Thunders was born John Anthony Genzale in Queens, New York, the second child of Josephine Genzale (née Nicoletti, 1923–1999), who was of Italian descent, and Emil Genzale (1923–1982), who was of Italian, Russian-Jewish, and German-Jewish ancestry.
+Thunders was born John Anthony Genzale in Queens, New York, the second child of Josephine Genzale (née Nicoletti, 1923–1999) and Emil Genzale (1923–1982), both of Italian descent (Neapolitan/Sicilian).
 Thunders had an older sister, Mariann (1946–2009).
 He first lived in East Elmhurst and then Jackson Heights.

-His first musical performance was in the winter of 1967 with The Reign.
+His first musical performance was in the winter of 1967 with the Reign.
 Shortly thereafter, he played with Johnny and the Jaywalkers, under the name Johnny Volume, at Quintano's School for Young Professionals, around the corner from Carnegie Hall, on 56th Street near 7th Avenue.

 In 1968, he began going to the Fillmore East and Bethesda Fountain in Central Park on weekends.
 His older sister, Mariann, started styling his hair like Keith Richards.
 In late 1969, he got a job as a sales clerk at D'Naz leather shop, on Bleecker Street in the West Village, and started trying to put a band together.
-He and his girlfriend, Janis Cafasso, went to see The Rolling Stones at Madison Square Garden in November 1969, and they appear in the Maysles' film Gimme Shelter.
+He and his girlfriend, Janis Cafasso, went to see the Rolling Stones at Madison Square Garden in November 1969, and they appear in the Maysles brothers' film Gimme Shelter (1970).

-Dolls bass guitarist Arthur "Killer" Kane later wrote about Thunders' guitar sound, as he described arriving outside the rehearsal studio where they were meeting to jam together for the first time: "I heard someone playing a guitar riff that I myself didn't know how to play.
+New York Dolls bass guitarist Arthur "Killer" Kane later wrote about Thunders's guitar sound, as he described arriving outside the rehearsal studio where they were meeting to jam together for the first time: "I heard someone playing a guitar riff that I myself didn't know how to play.
 It was raunchy, nasty, rough, raw, and untamed.
-I thought it was truly inspired...", adding "His sound was rich and fat and beautiful, like a voice."
+I thought it was truly inspired", adding, "His sound was rich and fat and beautiful, like a voice."

-The New York Dolls were signed to Mercury Records, with the help of A & R man Paul Nelson.
-Thunders recorded two albums with the band, New York Dolls and Too Much Too Soon.
+The New York Dolls formed in 1971 with Thunders, Kane, Billy Murcia, Rick Rivets and David Johansen.
+Rivets was soon replaced by Sylvain Sylvain, and Jerry Nolan joined the band after Murcia died in November 1972.
+They were signed to Mercury Records with the help of A & R man Paul Nelson.
+Thunders recorded two albums with the band, New York Dolls (1973) and Too Much Too Soon (1974).
 They were managed by Marty Thau, and booked by Leber & Krebs.
 Subsequently, they worked with Malcolm McLaren for several months, later becoming a prototype for the Sex Pistols.

-In 1975 Thunders and Nolan left the band; Thunders later blamed McLaren for the band's demise.
-Johansen and Sylvain continued playing, along with Peter Jordon, Tony Machine (an ex-assistant agent at Leber & Krebs) and Chris Robison, as the New York Dolls until late 1978.
+In 1975, Thunders and the band's drummer Nolan left the New York Dolls; Thunders later blamed McLaren for the band's demise.
+The Dolls' lead singer David Johansen and guitarist Sylvain Sylvain continued playing, along with Peter Jordan, Tony Machine (an ex-assistant agent at Leber & Krebs) and Chris Robison, as the New York Dolls until late 1976.